-Electrocution is a very dangerous risk, where a worker is exposed to high levels of electricity.
-Working with wires and cables makes electrocution a very likely possibility.
-Coming into contact with electricity can cause severe burns, shocks, fires, or even explosions.
+Electrocution, when a worker is exposed to high levels of electricity, is extremely dangerous.
+Construction employees who work with wires and cables are especially prone to an electrocution accident.
+Coming into contact with electricity can cause severe burns, shocks, fires or even explosions.
 OSHA states that there are approximately 71 deaths a year due to electrocution accidents.

 It is the employer’s obligation to:

 - Provide appropriate training

 - Make sure equipment is maintained properly and safe to use